amyvanwell/gazerCode/Demo.md

 ## Demo

-A full demonstration of a Gazer experiment is available at the following [link](https://gazer-demo.herokuapp.com/).
-Included in the experiment is the calibration plugin, validation plugin, and many trial types.
+The code for Gazer is available at the github [repo](https://gazer-demo.herokuapp.com/).
+Included in the code is a demo experiment demonstrating the calibration plugin, validation plugin, and all trial types.

 ### Trial Types